 Unlike gold, silver is more volatile, as over a few last years, it gained recognition in the industrial world.

-Today, it is used in rockets, submarines, and nuclear devices production, computers, jewelry, batteries, circuits, photography, dentistry and medicine, batteries, solar panels, water filtration, and much more.
+Today, it is used in rockets, submarines, and nuclear devices production, computers, jewelry, circuits, photography, dentistry and medicine, batteries, solar panels, water filtration, and much more.
 Among useful properties of silver are also odor control and preventing the spread of bacteria.

 Some other precious metals have similar properties.
 But their markets are small, and they might have limited investment options.
 Here is some short info: